collapsed-stacks/startups/questions/1792/i-have-an-idea-but-no-business-plan-should-i-go-for-it.md

 - tagged: `idea`
 - score: 2

-<p>Ok, like several others I also have an idea which I want to build for myself as it will help me to achieve my goals.
+Ok, like several others I also have an idea which I want to build for myself as it will help me to achieve my goals.
 Now I believe that many others are also suffering from similar issue and I should give it a shot anyway.
 During the excitement, I could not realize how to make money.
-Now it becomes a big turn off for me because the kind of app I am wanting to make is free and has social factors integrated (e.g: Facebook doesn't charge us yet, earning from various channels which I don't know).</p>
+Now it becomes a big turn off for me because the kind of app I am wanting to make is free and has social factors integrated (e.g: Facebook doesn't charge us yet, earning from various channels which I don't know).

-<p>Now my question is, should I go for it without worrying about money?
-Can you start earning money just by having huge user base?</p>
+Now my question is, should I go for it without worrying about money?
+Can you start earning money just by having huge user base?

 ## Answer 1797